adam-chalmers/SampleRESTServer/README.md

 ```
 node-sass --recursive --watch ./scss --output ./public/css
 ```
-Now, every time a scss file is modified in the watch directory (./scss), our sass is compiled into the output directory.
+Now, every time a scss file is modified in the watch directory (./scss), our sass is compiled into the output directory (./public/css).
 This means we can make modifications to our scss files and simply refresh our pages to see the changes come through immediately.
 We run this in a second terminal, since we may still want to use our first one for npm or other commands, and as long as the node-sass command is running, the terminal is unuseable.
 Note also that this watch command will need to be run every time vscode is started.